Daffodils in Tower Hamlets Cemetery Park

 Shuffle Festival

-Shuffle Festival is an annual event in Mile End that started in 2013.
-The festival exhibits creativity through film, science, performance, architectural installations, walks, food, and music.
-It has taken place in Tower Hamlets Cemetery Park for the last three years.
+Shuffle Festival was an annual event in Mile End that started in 2013.
+The festival exhibits creativity through film, science, performance, architectural installations, walks, food, and music, taking place in Tower Hamlets Cemetery Park until its last event in 2020.

-In 2013, Shuffle Festival opened the gates of St Clement’s Hospital to the public for the first time since 1849, when the institution was built as a workhouse, later to become a psychiatric hospital until 2007.
-Shuffle was a month long exploration of the wealth of artistic talent in the area, curated by Danny Boyle and presented by the East London Community Land Trust (ELCLT).
+In 2013, Shuffle Festival opened the gates of St Clement’s Hospital to the public for the first time since 1849, when the institution was built as a workhouse, and later became a psychiatric hospital in 2007.
+Shuffle was a month-long exploration of the wealth of artistic talent in the area, curated by Danny Boyle and presented by the East London Community Land Trust (ELCLT).

-Every year so far has focused on a different theme, and the most recent was the relationship between public and private.
+Every year focused on a different theme, for example, the relationship between public and private.
 Shuffle Festival 2017 inhabited a series of more intimate spaces for films, performances and music.
 It played around with people’s right to public space, as people inhabiting a city, and as a generation that owns less than the previous.
 Shuffle expanded outside of the walls of Tower Hamlets Cemetery Park, to explore public and private spaces in and around Mile End.

 Soanes Centre